New international airport

-Indonesia's new airport, named Kertajati International Airport, is being built in Majalengka regency in West Java province, through a public-private partnership scheme.
+Kertajati International Airport, located in Majalengka regency in West Java province, is the second biggest airport in Indonesia.

-The new airport is intended to minimise air traffic at Husein Sastranegara International Airport in Bandung as well as Soekarno Hatta International Airport in Jakarta.
-It will also help support the country's economic growth.
+The new airport minimises air traffic at Husein Sastranegara International Airport in Bandung, as well as Soekarno Hatta International Airport in Jakarta, while driving the country’s economic growth.

 Kertajati International Airport development details

-To be built in an 1,800ha area, the Kertajati International Airport will be spread across 873ha of land.
-The first stage includes construction of a single runway, which will be 2.5km-long and 60m-wide to support take-off and landing operations of large-sized aircraft such as A380, B747 and B777.
+Kertajati International Airport is built on 1,800ha.
+The first phase included construction of a single runway, which is 2.5km-long and 60m-wide, to handle large-sized aircraft such as A380, B747 and B777.

 Kertajati International Airport will have a cargo terminal capacity of 1.5mt/y, a terminal size of 209,500m² and an apron space of 862.2m² upon completion of the proposed developments.